frankschae/academic-kickstart/content/post/GSOC-2021/index.md

 ## Acknowledgement

-Many thanks to my mentors [Chris Rackauckas](https://github.com/ChrisRackauckas), [Moritz Schauer](https://github.com/mschauer), [Yingbo Ma](https://github.com/YingboMa), and [Mohamed Tarek](https://github.com/mohamed82008) for their great, ongoing support before, during, and after this project.
+Many thanks to my mentors [Chris Rackauckas](https://github.com/ChrisRackauckas), [Moritz Schauer](https://github.com/mschauer), [Yingbo Ma](https://github.com/YingboMa), and [Mohamed Tarek](https://github.com/mohamed82008) for their unique, continuous support.
 It was a great opportunity to be part of such an inspiring collaboration.
 I highly appreciate our quick and flexible meeting times.
 I would also like to thank [Christoph Bruder](https://quantumtheory-bruder.physik.unibas.ch/en/people/group-members/christoph-bruder/), [Julian Arnold](https://github.com/arnoldjulian), and [Martin Koppenhöfer](https://github.com/mako-git) for helpful comments on my blog posts.
 Special thanks to [Michael Poli](https://github.com/Zymrael) and [Stefano Massaroli](https://github.com/massastrello) for their suggestions with respect to adjoints for hybrid differential equations.
 Finally, thanks to the very supportive julia community and to Google's open source program for funding this experience!